 How to avoid it

-While a solid product strategy will not automatically equate to market success, it does offer your product a much greater chance.
-By avoiding the product strategy mistakes listed above, you can provide your product and your team with the foundation needed to break into the market successfully.
+While thorough product requirements planning will not automatically equate to market success, it does offer your mobile app a much greater chance.
+By avoiding the product strategy mistakes above, you can provide our team with the foundation needed to break into the market successfully.